 Vitamin C tops the list of immune boosters for many reasons.
 There has been more research about the immune-boosting effects of Vitamin C than perhaps any other nutrient.
 Vitamin C supplements are inexpensive to produce, and it's available naturally in many fruits and vegetables.

 Levels of calcium in menstruating women decrease 10 to 14 days before the onset of menstruation.
 Deficiency may lead to muscle cramps, headache or pelvic pain.
+You can find out how to keep your calcium levels up through diet if you are not eating dairy here

 Not exactly a supplement, but worth mentioning here.
 It is reported that coconut oil helps with stress relief, increased immunity, proper digestion and improved metabolism.
 Its properties include antioxidant, anti-fungal, antibacterial, anti-microbial and it helps in the healthy functioning of the thyroid and enzyme systems.